Easy Kale Chips Recipe

 Dry your kale chips in the dehydrator for a few hours and then flip them.
 Then dry the kale chips for a few more hours (until crispy).

 The time it will take for your kale chips to get crispy will depend on the temperature of your dehydrator, the humidity in your kitchen, and the amount of "sauce" or oil on your kale chips.

 Nutritional yeast is a cheesy tasting "supplement" that's gluten and dairy free which a lot of vegans as well as health conscious people seem to gravitate towards.

 Good quality nutritional yeast comes with lots of B vitamins, essential minerals like chromium, and 18 amino acids.

-You will find nutritional yeast at just about any health food store, but there is good-quality nutritional yeast and then there is the bad.
+will find nutritional yeast at just about any health food store.
+Just be aware there's good-quality nutritional yeast and then there is bad quality nutritional yeast.

 Unfortunately, most commercial brands will contain MSG which is formed by high heat and chemical processing.

 Good-quality nutritional yeast will be non-GMO and grown from molasses.
 It will also be low temperature dried - without chemical processing.